 One important condition of the IRS disabled dependent test is salary.
-The dependent can’t make $4,050 or more during the tax year.
+In 2018, the limit was set to $4,150 or more, meaning a dependent couldn't earn more than $4,150 during the tax year.
 However, under the IRS definition of a disabled child, a child or adult can earn income at a sheltered workshop without being penalized for earning above the maximum amount.
 To qualify, though, the disabled dependent must be at the sheltered workshop primarily due to the availability of medical care at that location.
 A sheltered workshop is a qualifying school that helps students with their disabilities.

 Prior to 2017, up to $4,050 of your income was tax exempt if you had a disabled dependent on your taxes.
 However, the 2018 tax law changes wiped that exemption out, which means you can’t exempt any of your income with a disabled dependent on your taxes.
 If you based your withholdings on taking that credit, you may want to revisit your Form W-4 to ensure enough is being taken out of each check.